optiver/vulcan-py/README.md

 ```

 And this will ensure that vulcan and all its dependencies are pinned in your lockfile and used while building.

+## External tools and vulcan

+To make sure that Vulcan helps during runs of mypy, be sure to add your `vulcan.lock` to your `MANIFEST.in`.
+This will help for example with tox, when running `mypy`.